 For the Shredded Chicken

-- Take 2 cups of the juice from the chicken and add to a medium pot and bring to a boil.
-If you do not have 2 cups add some water to get 2 full cups of liquid.
+- Add two cups of the liquid from the crock pot to a small sauce pot and bring to a boil.
+If you do not have enough add water or chicken broth until you have exactly 2 cups.

-- Once rice is done, fluff with a fork.
+- When done, remove from heat and fluff with a fork.